 Howard County is recognized as one of the best places to live in the United States and is characterized by low unemployment, a highly educated population, low crime, a nationally recognized education system, and is one of the safest jurisdictions in the state to drive, take the bus, walk, and bike.
 However, crashes are one of the leading causes of death and injuries for pedestrians, cyclists and motorists in both Maryland and Howard County and ensuring and improving the safety and health of Howard County’s residents, visitors, and travelers is a county goal and priority.
-To meet this vision the Strategic Road Safety Plan developed:

-To meet this vision the Strategic Road Safety Plan developed:
+To meet this vision, the Strategic Road Safety Plan developed:

 - Data driven and achievable goals and targets

 - Selection of emphasis areas with the greatest impact on safety